 Feb 19 1919: In Ripon he was admonished and condemned to pay 1/9.5 (confirmed as 1 pound, 9 schillings, 5 pence) for losing 1 scrubber (???
 What kind of post did he after the war ended that he would have that he lost a scrubber?
 Did he work in a mess hall?
 Did he work in a medical unit?
 Was it for scrubbing his boots?)
 The only notation I’ve found that can be somewhat related to war is a breathing apparatus that absorbs the carbon dioxide .
 But I don’t think that would be it because this has specifically to do with diving.

-June 20 2017 Update: Genealogy Assistant advised that he literally lost a scrubber – more for cleaning as he was there well after the war ended and was likely involved in clean up tasks.
-Given the price he was penalized she thinks it was likely a long handled scrubber.
+June 20 2017 Update: Genealogy Assistant at National Archives advised that he literally lost a “scrubber” for cleaning.
+The reason she believes this is that he was there well after the war ended and was likely involved in clean up tasks.
+Given the price he was penalized to pay, she thinks it was likely a long handled scrubber.

-June 14 1919: SOS (struck off strength) at Ripon – was a part of the 10th Reserve Battalion
+June 14 1919: SOS (struck off strength) at Ripon – was now a part of the 10th Reserve Battalion.
+He was likely transferred to this Battalion as the other battalions he was part of demobilized and returned home.

 June 23 1919: Embarked at Liverpool on the SS Belgic.
 The White Star Line vessel was to be named Ceric & intended to replace Titanic in 1914.
 The outbreak of WWI changed all of that.
 During construction, White Star decided to go with the name of Belgic IV.
 She was launched in Jan 1914, but was not yet completed when WWI began later that year and the work was stopped.
 Belgic IV was eventually completed in 1917, but as a troop transport and freighter rather than the passenger liner she was designed to be.